Selecting the best pistol red dot sight will be a piece of cake with this in-depth review and buyer’s guide.

 There is a small learning curve no different from when you learned to shoot with your pistol’s iron sights.
 The benefit here is that you have a high probability that you will increase your accuracy and speed once acquiring the reticle is part of your shooting muscle memory.

-There are several red dot, and holographic sights suitable for just about any firearm application.
+There are several red dots, and holographic sights suitable for just about any firearm application.
 Some red dot sights are designed specifically for handgun platforms but equally on shotguns, carbines, and rifles.

 Ultimately this decision is up to you.
 Red dot sights have been approved for service by many law enforcement agencies and the military both in the United States and abroad.